 4. Cheesy broccoli rice

 Original recipe found on Budget Bytes!
-As always, I altered a bit.
+I altered mine a bit, .

 - 1 lb. frozen broccoli florets, thawed